Pneumonia In Infants: Causes, Symptoms & Remedies

 The symptoms give an important clue as to which organism is causing pneumonia.
 Children with pneumonia caused by bacteria can become ill fairly quickly with a sudden high fever and rapid breathing.
 Pneumonia caused by a virus will show symptoms more gradually and are less severe.

-Signs & Symptoms of Pneumonia in Babies
+Signs and Symptoms of Pneumonia in Babies

 Take your baby to the paediatrician if you see symptoms such as:

-- Fever accompanied by shivering and sweating.
+Fever accompanied by shivering and sweating.

-- A severe cough with coughing up thick phlegm that is green, yellow or bloodstained.
+Severe cough with coughing up thick phlegm that is green, yellow or bloodstained.

-- Baby is generally unwell and has lost appetite
+Baby is generally unwell and has lost appetite

-- Rapid shallow breathing.
+Rapid shallow breathing.
 The skin between the ribs, below the rib cage and above the collar bone seems to suck in with each breath.

-- Baby has had less than half the normal amount of fluid intake over the past 24 hours.
+Baby has had less than half the normal amount of fluid intake over the past 24 hours.

-- Wheezing (an audible coarse whistling sound with each breath).
+Wheezing (an audible coarse whistling sound with each breath).

-- The lips and fingernails have turned blue.
+The lips and fingernails have turned blue.

 Pneumonia can quickly develop over a day or two or take several days for its onset depending on the causative organism.
 In both cases, it could seem like a bad cold, and cough is one of the earliest signs.

-The paediatrician conducts chest examination using a stethoscope to listen for crackling sounds and the sound of fluids.
+The paediatrician conducts a chest examination using a stethoscope to listen for crackling sounds and the sound of fluids.
 The baby’s heart rate and breathing will also be checked along with observation of other symptoms.
 A chest X-ray might also be done to check how much of the lungs have been affected if the baby seems particularly unwell.
 A blood or mucus test might also be done to determine whether it is bacterial or viral.

-How To Treat Pneumonia In Babies?
+How to Treat Pneumonia in Babies

 If the paediatrician thinks that the pneumonia is mild, then the baby can be treated at home.
-Viral pneumonia usually resolves on its own over time as the baby’s immune system fights the virus.
+Viral pneumonia usually resolves on its own over time, as the baby’s immune system fights the virus.
 Bacterial pneumonia would be treated with antibiotics.
-If the baby is being treated at home, it can be difficult to tell whether the infection is bacterial or viral since there are no tests to determine the causative organism.
+If the baby is being treated at home, it can be difficult to tell whether the infection is bacterial or viral, since there are no tests to determine the causative organism.
 In such cases, the doctor would prescribe a course of antibiotics just to make sure the baby is on the safe side.

 Medical Treatment for Pneumonia

 If the pneumonia is caused by bacteria, the child will be put on a course of antibiotics.
 These can be in tablet or liquid form.
-A significant improvement will be seen within the first 48 hours, but a cough will remain for a few more days.
+A significant improvement will be seen within the first 48 hours, but cough will remain for a few more days.
 It’s imperative that the full course of antibiotics is finished even if the child seems better.

-If the baby is struggling to breathe and its condition does not improve after 48 hours and shows signs of fever getting worse, hospitalization will be needed.
+If the baby is struggling to breathe and its condition does not improve after 48 hours and shows signs of fever getting worse, hospitalisation will be needed.
 Also, babies who are under 6 months are more likely to be admitted.
 The doctors in the hospital will make sure that the baby gets enough fluids and antibiotics by means of a drip.
 If there is trouble breathing, extra oxygen will be provided through a mask.

 The severity of pneumonia determines how long the baby stays in the hospital.
-Milder cases might need a day or two in the hospital while severe cases would need five or six days in the hospital.
+Milder cases might need a day or two in the hospital, while severe cases would need five or six days in the hospital.
 If the baby recovers well after discharge, a follow- up treatment may not be required.
 If the symptoms persist, a chest X-ray will be done for further evaluation.

-- Has difficulty breathing or is struggling to breathe
+The baby has difficulty breathing or is struggling to breathe

-- Is too young to take antibiotics through the mouth
+The baby is too young to take antibiotics through the mouth

 If the baby has mild pneumonia or one that is caused by a virus, treatment at home becomes possible.
 If the condition becomes stable after 48 hours of starting the antibiotics, the baby need not be hospitalized.
 There are many other treatments that can be given in parallel to help ease the baby’s discomfort.
 It’s important the baby gets plenty of rest throughout the day.
 To bring down fever, infant paracetamol or infant ibuprofen can be given on the doctor’s advice.
 Babies older than two months can have infant paracetamol.
 If they are over three months old and weigh at least 5 kilograms, they can have ibuprofen.
 Make sure you read the dosage correctly on the packet and if in doubt consult the doctor or the pharmacist.
 Also, refrain from giving the baby any over-the-counter medicines for cold and cough.
 They are unsuitable for children under six years due to the risk of side effects.

-- Try running a cool mist humidifier if the baby has bacterial pneumonia.
+Try running a cool-mist humidifier if the baby has bacterial pneumonia.

-How to Prevent Pneumonia?
+How to Prevent Pneumonia